1. Section 1

 George: So how are you going to do your research?

-Anna: Well, I'm going to interview my respondents in the shopping mall, what I'll do is ask people if they have 5 minutes to spare to answer a few questions.
-If they agree, I will ask them some multiple choice questions and took off their answers on my sheet.
+Anna: Well, I'm going to interview my respondents in the shopping mall, what I'll do is ask people if they have five minutes to spare to answer a few questions.
+If they agree, I will ask them some multiple choice questions and tick off their answers on my sheet.

 George: Isn't it very difficult to ask meaningful questions using multiple choice?